tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 There are still ever-present security threats that can always be there like someone getting your credentials for your server.
 So you need to pay attention to some security principles, things like making your passwords complex, save it away from unauthorized parties, and keep you recovery email address unknown for anyone on the Internet (like don't use it in social sites or share it with anybody).

-## 5. Pick The Right Hosting Company
+## 5. Pick the Right Hosting Company

 Choosing the best hosting company and plan for your website is not an easy task.
 But it also a must step in your plan for web marketing, because the right choice will save you a lot of money that you needed most to improve your own business.
-That what you can learn more about in my article [How To find the best web hosting for your website]({% post_url 2020-01-31-how-to-find-the-best-web-hosting-in-2020 %}).
+That what you can learn more about in my article [How to find the best web hosting for your website]({% post_url 2020-01-31-how-to-find-the-best-web-hosting-in-2020 %}).